amirhosseinkhorshidi/Bushuray-tui/README.md

 | Sakura | soft but deadly |
 | Silver | cold steel |

-Press `C` to cycle through themes.
-The selected theme is saved to config automatically.
+Press `C` to open the theme picker.
+Use `↑↓` to navigate, `enter` to select.

+## No Background

+Removes the dark background fill.
+Useful if your terminal is transparent or has its own background color.

+Open the theme picker (`C`), press `c` to toggle.

 ## Configuration